cacophony-wj/licentia_black/README.md

 Many times newer versions of _Licentia_ will require an updated version of _Wabbajack_.
 Please ensure that you run _only_ the `Wabbajack.exe` located in the root of the _Wabbajack_ directory. _Wabbajack_ will automatically update to the latest version if necessary.

 Download the modlist from the Gallery and specify the same directories.
-Then check the "Overwrite" box.
-Never update a list without checking this box.
 If you have customized the list, you can append `[NoDelete]` to the beginning of your added mods in _Mod Organizer 2_ and they will not be deleted.
 However, they will be unchecked and relocated to the bottom of the list of installed mods.
 You will need to return them to their rightful place and re-enable or rewrite any patches you created.

 It is rarely recommended to continue a save when you update a modlist.